Murder of Amy Mihaljevic

 Amy Renee Mihaljevic (/mʌˈhɑːlɛvɪk/, muh-HAH-leh-vik; December 11, 1978 – c.
 October 27, 1989) was a ten-year-old American elementary school student who was kidnapped and murdered in the U.S. state of Ohio in 1989.

 Her murder case received national attention.
-The story of her unsolved kidnapping and murder were presented by John Walsh on the television show America's Most Wanted during the program's early years.
+The story of her unsolved kidnapping and murder was presented by John Walsh on the television show America's Most Wanted during the program's early years.
 To date, her killer has not been found, yet the case remains active; new information in 2007 and 2013 has increased hopes of resolving the case.

 In February 2021, it was announced that a person of interest emerged in the case after a woman contacted authorities in 2019 with potentially valuable information.

 Disappearance and murder

-On October 27, 1989, Amy Mihaljevic was kidnapped from the Bay Square Shopping Center in Bay Village, Ohio, a suburb of Cleveland.
+On October 27, 1989, Amy Mihaljevic walked from Bay Middle School to the Bay Square Shopping Center, and was kidnapped from the center in Bay Village, Ohio, a suburb of Cleveland.
 The abductor had contacted Mihaljevic by telephone and arranged to meet her on the pretext of buying a gift for her mother because she had recently been promoted, as he told her.
 On February 8, 1990, the girl's body was found in a field, close to the road, off County Road 1181, Ruggles Township in rural Ashland County, Ohio.

 Evidence found at the scene of the crime suggests that Mihaljevic's body was probably dumped there shortly after her abduction.
-Based on findings by the Cuyahoga County coroner, Mihaljevic's last meal was some sort of soy substance, possibly an artificial chicken product or Chinese food.
-Other evidence includes the presence of yellow/gold colored fibers on her body.
-It appears her killer also took several souvenirs including the girl's horse-riding boots, her denim backpack, a binder with "Buick, Best in Class" written on the front clasp, and turquoise earrings in the shape of horse heads.
-Blood believed to be that of Mihaljevic was found in her underwear, indicating she may have been raped or sexually abused.
-Mitochondrial DNA from the crime scene was sampled, which may be used in the future to compare to suspects.
+Based on findings by the Cuyahoga County coroner, Mihaljevic's last meal was some soy substance, possibly an artificial chicken product or Chinese food.
+Other evidence includes yellow/gold colored fibers on her body.
+It appears her killer also took several souvenirs including the girl's horse riding boots, her denim backpack, a binder with "Buick, Best in Class" written on the front clasp, and turquoise earrings in the shape of horse heads.
+Mitochondrial DNA from the crime scene was sampled, which may be used to compare to suspects.